PLEASE READ THIS AGREEMENT CAREFULLY BEFORE USING, SIGNING IN / REGISTERING ON THIS SITE

-This Agreement binds You the User, as a Legal Individual, Natural Person, Company or Corporation, to all the Terms and Conditions of use, including any applicable Clauses, Rules, Policies, Regulations, Undertakings, Recommendations including, but not limited to any particular section contained within the Agreement.
+This Agreement binds You the User, as a Legal Individual, Natural Person, Company, or Corporation, to all the Terms and Conditions of use, including any applicable Clauses, Rules, Policies, Regulations, Undertakings, and Recommendations including, but not limited to any particular section contained within the Agreement.

 By using the Website you agree to abide by all applicable National and International Laws and any other applicable Rules, Regulations, Conventions, or Codes of Conduct whether they are expressly included in this Agreement or not.

 Any Person using the Website as an agent, representative, officer, director, employee, or affiliate of another person, company, corporation or other legal entity is considered to be doing so on behalf of that party and the Agreement will be deemed to apply equally to the Associated Party or entity.

 No guarantee is given that the information given on the Website is accurate

 The content on our site is provided for general information purposes only.
 It is not intended to amount to advice on which you should rely.
 You must obtain professional or specialist advice before taking, or refraining from, any action on the basis of any the content which is displayed on or through our site.